Velavee/Portfolio-Projects/README.md

 # About
 This repository includes several programming projects that were completed as coursework for my Bachelor's degree in computer science.
-Thus far, all of the programs included here are command line tool.
+Thus far, all of the programs included here are command line tools.
 The following is a brief description of each project (in order from most recently completed):

 ## Sweepstakes Solver